 Patients typically receive hyperbaric oxygen therapy five days a week for four to six weeks.
 One treatment takes about two hours, and most patients find it comfortable and relaxing.
 Hyperbaric oxygen therapy may be used as part of the treatment for certain conditions, including the following:

 Slow to heal or non-healing wounds

 Diabetic foot ulcers or leg ulcers

 Non-healing skin grafts or surgical flaps

 Surgical wounds that have opened

 Symptoms occurring on or around a point of radiation (such as pain, rectal or bladder bleeding)

 Chronic bone infections (osteomyelitis)

 Certain types of sudden hearing loss

 Sudden vision loss

-Preparing for Hyperbaric Oxygen Therapy
+Frequently Asked Questions About Hyperbaric Oxygen Therapy

 A medical doctor will tell you how many treatments are needed for your diagnosis.
-During your treatment, you may watch television or a movie, or take a nap.
+Following your treatment plan is the single most important factor in your healing.

 The hyperbaric technologist will need to know if you are taking any medications, including non-prescription drugs.
 You are advised not to drink alcohol or carbonated beverages for four hours prior to treatment.
 Smoking and the use of tobacco products interferes with the body’s ability to transport oxygen.
 Therefore, your doctor will work with you on techniques to help stop smoking during the treatment period.